are you in?

 What can I do with Teachable’s free plan?

-The Free plan is a great way to start since it will allow you to set up your course and sell it to up to 10 learners.
+The Free plan is a great way to start since it will allow you to set up your online course and sell it to up to 10 learners.
 However, you will have high transaction fees on this plan (10% + $1).
-This plan is available to give you a feel for whether or not Teachable is right for you.
-It will not make sense to stay on this plan for the long-term.
+This plan is available to give you a feel for whether or not Teachable is right for you which makes it a lot like a free trial.
+It will not make sense to stay on this plan for the long term.
+However, if you’re offering free courses then it may be worth it to you for longer.

 Does Teachable offer a money-back guarantee?